Galapag0s/YAWF-Tool-Kit/README.md

                      Improved Script Feedback to Supply more useful data 3.0 Multi-Thread Release

 		     Added Support for Multi-Threading (2 threads)

+ 3.1 Multi-Thread Update

+		     Added Support for User Input in regards to Threads

  ## Future Goals

  - Rework some variable names so they fit better

- - Allow users to specific number of threads

  - Program Script to Learn Cut Off point dynamically